Mini frying pans can be surprisingly useful for small kitchens, single servings, and quick tasks like frying eggs or heating small portions.

 You’ll find mini pans in cast iron, stainless steel, and nonstick varieties, usually labeled as “egg pans.”

-Frying pan sizes are determined by the pan’s overall diameter (wall top to wall top, and not by the cooking surface diameter, which is smaller.
+Frying pan sizes are determined by the pan’s overall diameter (wall-to-wall top, and not by the cooking surface diameter, which is smaller.

 What Can You Cook in a Mini Frying Pan?

 Small frying pans have surprisingly versatile uses.
-With a mini skillet, you can cook individual servings of anything, including a perfectly crisp, normal-sized egg, a nice crepe or pancake, a chicken breast, a mini pizza, a small frittata, baby steaks, a side of veggies, and individual super cute desserts.
+With a mini skillet, you can cook individual servings of anything, including smaller cuts of meat, thin chicken portions, or compact single-serve dishes.

 You can also use a tiny skillet to melt butter and toast a small amount of spices.